Classification of Rauzy classes in the moduli space of quadratic differentials: Rauzy classes

 \end{exemple}

 \begin{remark} As we have seen before, an interval exchange map can be seen as a linear involution.
 Also, the table representations of the corresponding combinatorial data are the same.
-In the next, the definitions and statements that we give are valid for linear involutions and for interval exchanges maps, unless stated otherwise. \end{remark}
+In the sequel, the definitions and statements that we give are valid for linear involutions and for interval exchange maps. \end{remark}